go-web-templates/api/README.md

 # Go Web Templates - API

-An Framework agnostic REST Api template.
-This repository is part of a collection of Golang web templates, for more information on how to use and modify these templates check the [main repository]() and the [wiki]().
+An Framework-agnostic REST Api template.
+This repository is part of a collection of Golang web templates, for more information on how to use and modify these templates check the [main repository](https://github.com/go-web-templates/go-web-templates) and the [wiki](https://github.com/go-web-templates/go-web-templates/wiki).

 ## How to use this template: